-Courtney Kersten is the author of Daughter in Retrograde a memoir forthcoming from the University of Wisconsin Press in 2018.
-Her essays can be seen or are forthcoming from River Teeth, Brevity, The Normal School, Hotel Amerika, DIAGRAM, The Sonora Review, Black Warrior Review, The Master’s Review, and elsewhere.
+Courtney Kersten is the author of Daughter in Retrograde (University of Wisconsin Press 2018).
+Her essays can be seen or are forthcoming from Prairie Schooner, River Teeth, Brevity, The Normal School, Hotel Amerika, DIAGRAM, The Sonora Review, Black Warrior Review, The Master’s Review, and elsewhere.

 Her work has been nominated for a Pushcart Prize, an AWP Intro Award, and she was the 2016 Writer-In-Residence at the Great Basin Writer’s Residency in Baker, Nevada.
 She earned her MFA in Creative Writing at the University of Idaho where she was awarded a Grace/Nixon Fellowship and the Writing in the Wild Fellowship.
 Her essay “Women of the Sky” was selected by Jenny Boully as the winner of the Bellingham Review‘s 2018 Annie Dillard Award for Nonfiction.
 She has also been awarded a Fulbright Fellowship to Riga, Latvia, where she researched Baltic performing arts and literature.

 She currently studies in the Creative/Critical Writing Doctoral Program at the University of California, Santa Cruz, where she teaches Creative Writing and is at work on a biography about the late superstar astrologer of the 1970s: Linda Goodman.